markserrano915/pixelmatch-playwright/README.md

 ## Grabbing Screenshots

+Note: For the purpose of this demo, the `.env` file is committed in the repo.
+Ideally it shouldn't be.

 1. Update the `E2E_URL` entry in the `.env` file with the desired URL entrypoint

 1. Run `npm run screengrab`